Home / Wine bars and restaurants / 10 Best Restaurants In Tuscany, Italy

 Join Cooking Class in a Tuscan Farmhouse From Siena

 Housed in a building dating back to the 1100s, this restaurant offers an authentic Tuscan trattoria atmosphere.
 They are known for their courteous and attentive staff and the use of high-quality ingredients in their dishes.
 La Taverna di San Giuseppe has been featured in the Michelin Guide.
+The restaurant offers traditional Tuscan cuisine and is often praised for its home-cooked food, lit by candles, and a cheerful ambiance.

 Experience Lunch and Cooking With a View in a Brunello Winery